AuthenticaSA/n8n-node-authentica/README.md

 2. Search for **Authentica** (package **`n8n-nodes-authentica`**).
 3. Click **Install** and confirm the warning screen.
 4. n8n downloads the package from npm and reloads.
 You’ll now see **Authentica** in the Nodes panel.

-> If you don’t see “Community Nodes”, your admin needs to enable it for your instance.
-On n8n Cloud it’s available by default.

 ### Update / Uninstall